 How to Tell if You Have Termites

-Here’s a few warning signs that termites may be causing (or about to cause) damage to your home:
+Here are a few warning signs that termites may be causing (or about to cause) damage to your home:

 Weak or Hollow Wood: The visible timber in your home may show signs of warping or sagging.
 Think floorboards, skirting boards, door and window frames.
-This is a giveaway, but even if timber looks ok, giving it a gentle tap will produce a hollow sound if its damaged.
+This is a giveaway, but even if timber looks ok, giving it a gentle tap will produce a hollow sound if it’s damaged.

 Check the Garden: It’s likely that termites will attack the wood around your yard before they get inside, so keep an eye out for visible damage to firewood, tree branches and even fences.

 Termite Mud Tunnels: Many termites live underground, making them hard to spot.
-However, they usually create a series of mud tunnels to move through, and can be visible on external or internal walls.
+However, they usually create a series of mud tunnels to move through and can be visible on external or internal walls.
 If you see little tunnels of dirt through your home or garden, it’s time for a termite inspection!

 Physical Evidence: Keep your eyes peeled for discarded termite wings.
 Reproductive females can actually fly, known as a “colonising flight” they have one aim and one aim only – they are in search of timber and it may very well be your home.
 Once settled, they shed their wings – Look out for dry fine long wings around your property – this might mean trouble.